vekhodakovsky/hse/README.md

+# HSE

-In this repository I store the code that I wrote while studying at HSE SPb
+In this repository I store the code that I wrote while studying at Higher School of Economics in Saint-Petersburg